 Ameriprise Financial is a financial services corporation and holding company.
 The entity has its headquarters in Minneapolis, Minnesota but is incorporated in Delaware.
 Ameriprise provides standard brokerage and financial advisory services.
-Most advisors at Ameriprise operate as individual offices generally maned by a single agent.
+Most advisors at this broker-dealer operate as individual offices generally maned by a single agent.

 It is estimated that over 85% of the company's revenues came from managing client wealth.
 Subsidiaries of Ameriprise include RiverSource Life Insurance Company, Columbia, which provides investment advisory services to institutional clients, and Ameriprise Financial Services.

 It ranks 249th on the Fortune 500 and is also listed as one of the largest banks in the U.S. Based on the gauge of the amount of assets it manages, Ameriprise is ranked ninth as an independent brokerage house.
 It is also considered to be one of the larger financial planning entities in the U.S., in general, and in the top twenty-five world-wide.

 Ameriprise has been around in one form or another since 1894.
 Its original name was Investors Syndicate and it started in Minneapolis.